Mongeau History, Family Crest & Coats of Arms

 The branch Mongey formed an alliance with the Migieu and DePringles families.
 Other important alliances were between the branch Demonge and the Le Compasseur family, the Petit de Bressey family and Thomas D'Islan, and also between the branch Demongeot and the Joly family of Burgundy.

-Important Dates for the Mongeau family
+Early History of the Mongeau family

 This web page shows only a small excerpt of our Mongeau research.
 Another 120 words (9 lines of text) covering the years 1746, 1789, 1795, 1799, 1808, and 1818 are included under the topic Early Mongeau History in all our PDF Extended History products and printed products wherever possible.